 Yes, the results of your COVID-19 antibody, or serological, test will be returned to you.
 It is expected to take up to three months to receive the test results.
 You will be contacted by your regional cohort.

 You will receive one of three possible results: a positive result confirming that there are COVID-19 antibodies in your blood, a negative result indicating that there are no COVID-19 antibodies in your blood, an inconclusive result indicating that there are some COVID-19 antibodies in your blood but not enough to meet the threshold for a positive result, or a technical failure result stating that an error occurred with the sample or analysis and the lab could not determine if COVID-19 antibodies were present.

-The antibodies being tested for in this study become detectable approximately 10 to 14 days following infection.
+The antibodies being tested for in this study become detectable approximately 10 to 14 days following infection or vaccination.
 Please consult your regular health practitioner if you have any questions about the findings from your blood spot sample.

 When can I expect to receive the results of the antibody test of my blood spot sample?